 To take card payments over the phone you’ll need a dedicated mail order/telephone order (MOTO) merchant account, complete with ‘virtual terminal’.
 A virtual terminal is essentially just a secure webpage you can access from your browser.
 You just log in, enter your customer’s card details, and take the payment.

-▶ Read more: Best virtual terminals
+▶ Read more: Best virtual terminals for UK businesses

 How much does it cost to get a merchant account?